Contact

 Additionally, you make your Microsoft representatives and the company itself happy.
 There are multiple ways to extract additional partner benefits from Microsoft when you keep them satisfied.

-SQL with Azure Arc can be more cost-effective than SPLA—especially if you already resell Azure to clients.
+SQL with Azure Arc can be more cost-effective than SPLA, especially if you already resell Azure to clients.

 And last but not least, if you manage SQL instances for your end clients, you get the management features of Azure Arc as a bonus.
-I speak with system administrators on a regular basis, and they appreciate the "control centre" capabilities that Azure Arc provides.
+I speak with system administrators on a regular basis, and they appreciate the "control centre" capabilities Azure Arc provides.

 Do your homework.
 Assess all aspects of introducing SQL with Azure Arc.
 If it's not for you, it's not for you.

 So, SQL with Azure Arc provides end clients with more flexibility, making your services more competitive.
 But please don't think of Azure Arc as a replacement for SPLA.
-The SPLA option is still available; there's no need to transition entirely to SQL with Azure Arc.
+The SPLA option is still available.
+There's no need to transition entirely to SQL with Azure Arc.
 It's simply another option to consider, another offering to add to your portfolio.
 From that perspective, it's a positive evolution.

 CSP-Hosting